elebow/efictopub/README.md

 * Supports multiple fetching strategies, for numerous sites:
   * Reddit
-    * start at given submission and follow "next" links
-    * all submissions from author matching a regex
-    * all submissions linked on a wiki page
   * Fanfiction.net
   * Archive of our Own
   * WordPress
   * SpaceBattles forums
-    * specify one or more threadmark categories
-    * multiple ordering options
-      * chronologically by post date, with all the categories interleaved
-      * sequentially by category (eg, all the main story followed by all the omakes)
 * Can include all comments, or just comment chains that include an author response
 * Produces standard EPUB files
 * Generates text-only covers for visibility in e-reader libraries